 That’s it!
-This is how to bake the perfect chicken breast in the oven.
-By cooking the chicken breast like this, you will get perfectly tender and moist chicken breast every time!
+This is how to bake chicken breast in the oven.
+By cooking the chicken breast like this, you will get perfectly tender, juicy, and delicious chicken breast every time!

 The benefits of brining

 If you are worried about adding too much salt to the chicken, don’t be.
-Brining doesn’t actually add a lot of sodium to the chicken, as long as you only leave the chicken in the brine for a few hours and rinse it well afterwards.
+Brining doesn’t actually add a lot of sodium to the chicken, as long as you only leave the chicken in the brine for a few hours and rinse it well afterward.
 Also, you won’t have to salt the chicken later for flavor.